 Applicants for admission to the DBA are expected to meet the following criteria:

-Academic qualification: A Level 7 qualification in Business Administration, Management, Business, Finance, Economics, or a closely related discipline (for example, an MBA, MSc or equivalent) from a recognised institution at a good level, normally with a minimum overall mark of 60% or equivalent.
+Academic qualification: A Level 7 qualification (for example, an MBA, MSc or equivalent) in Business or Management (such as Business Administration, Business Studies, Business Management, International Business or Management Studies, or in a related discipline, from a recognised institution, normally with a minimum overall mark of 60% or equivalent.

 Professional experience: Minimum five years’ relevant managerial or senior professional experience.
-Evidence of leadership responsibility, strategic decision-making, or substantial professional practice in a business or organisational context, evidenced through two references, one academic and one professional.
+Evidence of leadership responsibility, strategic decision-making, or substantial professional practice in a business or organisational context, evidenced through two references, normally one academic and one professional.

 Research preparedness: Submission of a research proposal addressing a clearly defined business or management problem.
 The proposal must show critical engagement with relevant literature and demonstrate doctoral-level academic writing skills.
 Applicants are expected to demonstrate readiness for doctoral-level research.
 This may typically include prior experience of independent research at Level 7, such as successful completion of a 60-credit dissertation or equivalent independent research project at Level 7, and the ability to formulate and articulate a clear research proposal addressing a relevant business or management problem.